BenPyle/BenPyle.github.io/nim/nim_explainer.md

 <b>Don't be a dumb-dumb, learn how to Nim-sum:</b>

 It turns out that Nim is really all about the exclusive or operator (xor).
-We will express the xor operator as $$\xor$$
+We will express the xor operator as $$\oplus$$